Motorcycle in Ireland – part 3 Ring of Beara

 The Ring of Beara

 The Ring of Beara (click here for map) is a pretty wild and pretty beautiful route to ride.
-Before I go any further I will say if you are a biker it’s a route to add to do to your ‘to do/to ride list’
+Before I go any further I will say if you are a biker it’s a route that you should consider adding to your things to do/roads to ride list.
+I doubt you will be disappointed.

 It’s not huge in terms of mileage, probably only between 80 and 90 miles or so.
 The route takes in parts of County Kerry and County Cork with many of the roads being small, tight and twisty.
 I would imagine that at certain times of the year the roads are probably exposed to some pretty extreme weather.
 Despite this the surfaces are generally good and you will find plenty of illustrations of this in the picture gallery I have included at the end of this post.